Slvr-one/Slvr-one/README.md

 - ⚡ Fun fact: ...
 -->

 * Hello there!
-I'm a Junior DevOps Engineer, with a passion for building and maintaining scalable and reliable systems.
+I'm a DevOps Engineer, with a passion for building and maintaining scalable, reliable and robust systems.
 * I am proficient in a variety of technologies including Kubernetes, Docker, AWS, and Terraform.
 * I am always looking for new challenges and opportunities to learn and grow.
 I am confident that I have the skills and experience to be a valuable asset to any team.
 * Hope you enjoy browsing through the projects.